image

 The Project 8 experiment aims to measure the mass of the neutrino, a subatomic particle with extremely low mass, through the analysis of the beta decay of tritium atoms.
 The experiment uses a novel technique called cyclotron radiation emission spectroscopy (CRES) to measure the energy spectrum of electrons emitted in the radioactive decay of tritium.
 By measuring the energy distribution of the emitted electrons, Project 8 aims to determine the absolute mass of neutrinos with unprecedented precision.

 T decay Within the Project 8 Collaboration, I am working in a few different projects.
 As part of the machine learning team, we implemented deep convolutional neural network autoencoder (U-Net based) to segment highly class-imbalanced spectrogram images, improving efficiency over traditional methods by more than 20%.
-Currently, I am employing natural language processing (NLP) techniques in machine learning to identify patterns within noisy signals, thus enabling low power signal detection.
-I am also working with resonant cavity mode filtering and manipulation.
+I have pioneered a novel use of natural language processing (NLP) techniques to identify complex patterns within noisy signals, enabling signal detection in extremely low power situation.
+Currently, I am exploring the use of physics-informed generative AI in reproducing complicated electromagnetic signals from particle interactions.
+I am also working with various simulation projects, including resonant cavity mode filtering and manipulation, sensitivity analysis, etc.

 Check out recent publications in the following section.